oracle/python-cx_Oracle/doc/cursor.rst

       The DB API definition does not define this attribute.

-.. method:: Cursor.var(dataType, [size, arraysize, inconverter, outconverter])
+.. method:: Cursor.var(dataType, [size, arraysize, inconverter, outconverter, typename])

    Create a variable associated with the cursor of the given type and characteristics and return a variable object (:ref:`varobj`).
 If the size is